Osdel/FCN8/README.md

 ![](https://miro.medium.com/max/448/1*5Bqcgzl6JDXrScL1RXd6Ag.png)
 ![](https://miro.medium.com/max/1400/1*1Pj56mTHPNha8Pg58fWJEQ.png)

 Our implementation **IS NOT** exactly the implementation of the paper.
 They use a different Densenet backbone.
-As Keras provide 121, 169 and 201 Densenet models we change slighly the way the architecture works.
+As Keras provide 121, 169 and 201 Densenet models we changed slighly the way the architecture works.

 This implementation supports all 3 Keras Densenet models.
 To build them:
 ```python